browserengineering/book/book/styles.md

 Note that this code skips properties that already have a value.
-Since `style` attributes are filled in first (when the `Element` is created), that means `style` attributes take priority over CSS stylesheet, which is how it is supposed to work.
+Since `style` attributes are filled in first (when the `Element` is created), that means `style` attributes take priority over CSS stylesheets, which is how it is supposed to work.
 But it's also a hint that it matters what order you apply the rules in.

 What's the correct order?
 In CSS, it's called *cascade order*, and it